- Gain more control over what's happening in your business

 Holding too much stock ties up cash which can be used elsewhere, but you also need to have enough stock to meet the demand.
 Therefore, having the optimal amount of stock can be key in improving your cash flow.

-Current circumstances highlights even more the importance of having a process in place to identify the stock items that are critical to your business and build an inventory plan which considers potential risks due to Covid19.
+Current circumstances highlights even more the importance of having a process in place to identify the stock items that are critical to your business and build an inventory plan which considers potential risks due to unforeseen circumstances (such as Covid 19, rising inflation, etc,).
 Are you taking these risks into account?

 When was the last time you analysed your customer portfolio?